transdigiware/blockchain/reference/hsm-gemalto.md

   When you create this deployment on your Kubernetes infrastructure, Kubernetes will attempt to download your Docker image from the specified image registry.
 You could replace `<DOCKER-IMAGE>` with something similar to `us.icr.io/ns/hsm-proxy:latest`.
 This tells the Kubernetes environment that the hsm-proxy:latest image should be downloaded from a server whose hostname is `us.icr.io`.

-  If you are deploying to an {{site.data.keyword.cloud_notm}} Kubernetes service cluster, then more than likely you will be using the IBM Container Registry as your private image repository.
+  If you are deploying to a Kubernetes cluster on {{site.data.keyword.cloud_notm}}, then more than likely you will be using the IBM Container Registry as your private image repository.
 For details on how to leverage this service for hosting your images, see [Setting up an image registry](https://cloud.ibm.com/docs/containers?topic=containers-registry){: external}.

 5. <img src="../images/icon-hsm-client.png" alt="HSM client" width="30" style="width:30px; border-style: none"/> Now, run the following commands using the Kubernetes CLI from your HSM client: